mist-devel/mist-binaries/cores/fpga64/readme.md

 his kind permission.
 The later ports are based on Dar FPGAs work and includes a c1541 floppy implementation.

+New in release 240814 :
+- Magic Desk 2 cartridge support (2MB)
+- RAM Expansion Unit remains activated when the cart is not using the IOF line

 ## Features

 - Can use .CRT, .PRG, .D64 and .G64 files